Avenues for redress (penalties, remedies) and litigation procedure for individual complaints - Peru - 2019

 Competent court(s) / tribunal(s): labour court

-- The current Labour Procedure Law [LPL], No 26636/1996 establishes a hierarchy of courts to adjudicate labor disputes, consisting of the Magistrates Courts (Juzgados de Paz Letrados), the Labor Courts of First Instance (Juzgados de Trabajo), the Labour Branches of the High Court (Salas Laborales de la Corte Superior), and the Supreme Court (Corte Suprema).
+- The New Labour Procedure Law [NLPL], establishes a hierarchy of courts to adjudicate labour disputes, consisting of the Magistrates Courts (Juzgados de Paz Letrados), the Labor Courts of First Instance (Juzgados de Trabajo), the Labour Branches of the High Court (Salas Laborales de la Corte Superior), and the Supreme Court (Corte Suprema).
 Dismissal cases are heard by the Labour Courts of First Instance (Juzgados de Trabajo).
-They must be brought within 30 calendar days of the act (art.
-36 LPCL)
+The extinction of the working relationship is observed by Specialized Labour Court as indicated in art.
+2 and 51 of the NLPL.

 Existing arbitration: Yes

-Arbitration is also recognized as a valid labour dispute resolution mechanism under certain conditions in the New Labour Procedure Law of 2010 (applicable from 15/07/2010): see supplementary provision 6).
+- Arbitration is recognized as a valid labour dispute resolution mechanism under certain conditions in the New Labour Procedure Law of 2010 (applicable from 15/07/2010): see supplementary provision 6).